Assatrua/my-tutorials-repo/tutorials/dt-create-schema-load-data-part7-tg/dt-create-schema-load-data-part7-tg.md

  - **Tutorials:**  You have completed [Import the OVA](hxe-ua-ova-vm)

 ## You will learn
-You'll learn how to start the VM, change the VM default keyboard layout, and change the default time zone.
+You'll learn how to start the VM, changef the VM default keyboard layout, and change the default time zone.

 ---